QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

 Before we move you forward into the Junior Developer Program, please address the remarks and suggestions above.
 Once everything is in order, we can move ahead with the next steps.
 > You may skip the **Considerations** section (these aren't HARD requirement for joining).

+# 📍 Initial Set Plan (For Reference)
+_screenshot of Set Plan before review_

 # %%%%%%%%%%%%% POST-INITIAL SET PLAN REVIEW %%%%%%%%%%%%% #
 # '''''''''''''''''''''''''''''''''''''''''''''''''''''''' #

+# 📍 Altered Set Plan (For Reference)
+_screenshot of Set Plan after alterations_ // If no changes, then remove this section

 # 🎉 Final Words // TODO
 _Add your final encouragement or notes here when submitting them to the Junior Dev Program._